Kowshik890/YouTubeClone/README.md

 # YouTube Clone
-## This project is developed using Angular, Spring Boot, MongoDB and Auth0.
+## This project is developed using Angular, Spring Boot, MongoDB, JWT Authentication using Spring Security and AWS S3 Bucket.

 ## Project Functionalities
 * User can upload new Videos using AWS S3